Memory foam mattresses are one of the most popular types of mattress on the market - but what are they, and what makes them so popular?

 How Does Memory Foam Work?

-Memory foam, a type of visco-elastic material, is a marvel of modern science.
-It's a product of polyurethane, a common polymer, combined with various compounds and additives.
+Memory foam, a type of visco-elastic material, is a product of polyurethane, a common polymer, combined with various compounds and additives.
 These additives are what give memory foam its unique properties, such as viscosity and elasticity.

 Viscosity in memory foam refers to its slow response to pressure, allowing it to gradually change shape and mould to your body contours.
 This slow response is what makes memory foam an excellent shock absorber, as it can effectively distribute the force of an impact.

-On the other hand, elasticity refers to the foam's ability to return to its original shape once the pressure is removed.
+On the other hand, the elasticity of memory foam gives it the ability to return to its original shape once the pressure is removed.
 This is why memory foam mattresses can retain their shape for years, despite being subjected to nightly pressure from sleepers.

-Memory foam mattresses are renowned for their unique ability to mould to the body's shape, providing personalised comfort and support.
+Memory foam mattresses mould to the body's shape, providing personalised comfort and support.
 This characteristic is largely due to the role of body heat in the functioning of memory foam.

 When you lie on a memory foam mattress, the foam absorbs your body heat.
 This heat softens the foam, allowing it to change shape and contour to your body's unique curves.
 This is a key feature of memory foam support layers, providing a level of firmness that adjusts to your body's needs.